ritheesh2209/Tech_Nova_Hub/tech-nova-hub/README.md

 git clone https://github.com/ritheesh2209/Tech_Nova_Hub.git
 ```

-2. Navigate to the main repository folder:
+2. Navigate to the main repository folder and checkout the required branch:
 ```
 cd Tech_Nova_Hub
+git checkout feature/initial_branch  # or any other branch you need to work with
 ```

 3. Navigate to the inner project directory where the Angular code is located: